chamilc/blog/_posts/2017-12-07-Lost-Paradise.md

 without values will not contain itself and continue to be chaotic.

 Where is that paradise once we had?
-Seems like, those values, the very foundation for a better tomorrow, we have got them all screwed up, somewhat similar to a software engineering project built entirely on a bad design with loads and loads of spaghetti code.
+Seems like, those values, the very foundation for a better tomorrow, we have got them screwed up, somewhat similar to a software engineering project built entirely on a bad design with spaghetti code, from beginning to end.

-Values which cherished in our country for many centuries and we had walked away from them.
-Indeed, we are cracking up as a country.
-And no one seem to care.
-And being sane in an insane country is certainly had become a tough call to many.
+Values which cherished in our country for centuries and we had walked away from them.
+Indeed, our country is cracking up; no one seem to care;
+And being sane in an insane country has become a tough call to many.

 *“Democracy cannot succeed unless those who express their choice are prepared to choose wisely.
 The real safeguard of democracy, therefore,